Should your guy lines be loose, flexible or tight?

 That I can answer in just one sentence:

-The quick answer?
 Tighten your guy lines until your tent isn’t saggy anymore, but stop before you notice that you’re distorting your tent’s shape.

-To answer this question, let’s first clarify why guy lines are used in tents.
+But for a more detailed answer, let’s first clarify why guy lines are used in tents.